ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 ### Change tracking relevant to this guide

-- This guide covers the stable Elliott API surface used in the `0.22.x` line (`ElliottTrendBias`, `ElliottTrendBiasIndicator`, scenario sets, analyzer/facade workflows, and confidence scoring behavior).
+- Commit `bebb758e` (2026-02-12, #1435) is the baseline for the current confidence/trend-bias model used here (`ElliottTrendBias`, `ElliottTrendBiasIndicator`, `ElliottConfidenceScorer`, and `elliott.confidence` factors).
+- Commit `279d9056` (2026-03-05, #1448) expanded the Elliott workflow with automatic multi-timeframe analysis (`ElliottWaveAnalysisRunner`, `ElliottWaveAnalysisResult`, and updated `ElliottWaveAnalyzer`/`ElliottWaveFacade` integration).
-- Confidence scoring applies softer penalties outside preferred extension ranges (rather than hard pass/fail), so marginally overextended wave-3/wave-5 structures are down-weighted instead of treated as binary invalid.
+- Confidence scoring uses soft penalties outside preferred extension ranges (instead of hard pass/fail), so mildly overextended wave-3/wave-5 structures are down-weighted rather than discarded.
 - For release-by-release history, see [Release Notes](Release-notes.md).

 ---